AlgyJr/ios_guides/Understanding-Swift.md

 Once inside of a playground, you can write Swift code and see it run immediately (without needing to build and run a project each time).
 This allows you to try out different syntax and test out your code before including it into your app.

-We highly recommend checking out Playgrounds.
+We highly recommend checking out Playgrounds while you are learning Swift.

 ## References
 * [WWDC 2014: Introduction to Swift](https://developer.apple.com/videos/wwdc/2014/#402)